Moiterika/teckbookfest18-sample/.github/instructions/copilot.instructions.md

 - Write Japanese comment
 - If file name or identifier name are Japanese word, don't rename to English or "roma-ji".
-- read 方針（人間） and 方針（Copilot Agent） in `./memo.md`
-- rewrite 方針（Copilot Agent） for task manegement when answer or programming.
 - Don't add any package from github.com or go.dev.
   - If you need to add a package, ask me first.